ARM-software/psa-api/doc/crypto/overview/functionality.rst

 *   Two-way key agreement (also known as key establishment).
 See :secref:`key-agreement`.
 *   Password-authenticated key exchange (PAKE).
 See :secref:`pake`.

+For asymmetric encryption, the API provides *single-part* functions.

-For asymmetric encryption and signature, the API provides *single-part* functions.
+For asymmetric signature, the API provides single-part functions.

 For key agreement, the API provides single-part functions and an additional input method for a key derivation operation.

-For PAKE, the API provides a multi-part operation.
+For PAKE, the API provides a *multi-part* operation.

 Randomness and key generation
 -----------------------------